RajLabMSSM/downstream-QTL/qvalue_sharing/README.md

 Rscript run_qvalue.R --inFile test.tsv --outFile qvalue_res.txt --sourceName FrontalCortex --targetName Cerebellum

 ```
 qvalue.res.txt is a single row dataFrame containing the values "source", "target" and "pi1"

+### Computing all pairwise combinations from two lists of files

+pairwise_QTL_sharing.R takes two tables, source (permutation Ps) and target (nominal Ps) files.
+Each file must be a 2 column table with the following 2 columns:

+* name (the name of the dataset)
+* path (the path to the either the cis_qtl.txt.gz permutation file, or the path to the directory containing the nominal parquet files)